chang861224/HPE-OGB/README.md

 - `--dataset`: The dataset we want to generate the network.
 Default dataset is `ogbl-citation2`.
 - `--train_network`: The file name which we want to save this network.
 Default is `network.txt`.
 - `--train_percent`: The number of percentage of edges we want to train.
 Default is 100.
+- `--directed`: The edges is directed or not.
+If it is directed, the source node would be add a tag "S" and the target node would be add a tag "T".
+Default is `False`.

 We set `--train_percent` as 100 and others as default, so we can run `SampleEdges.py` as following: